 3 – Use mindfulness to create an emotional vocabulary

 Three is mindfulness.
-Tina said, “we operate, automatic, but there’s so much going on; there’s so much under the surface that if you become a student of really being curious [and mindful] about your own unconscious material, your own self, what’s driving you, what’s calling you, what are you scared of?
-How do I react in a certain situation?
+Tina said, “we operate automatically, but there’s so much going on; there’s so much under the surface that if you become a student of really being curious [and mindful] about your own unconscious material, your own self, what’s driving you, what’s calling you and what you’re scared of, [you will discover] how do I react in a certain situations?
 What kind of negotiator am I?
 What is my tolerance for risk?
 What happens when I feel I am over the line, I’m risking too much?”

 4 – Eliminate negative self-talk and take responsibility